vicious-widgets/vicious/README.md

 - Arguments (per platform):
-  * Linux: takes the thermal zone as an argument, i.e. `"thermal_zone0"`, or a table with 1st field as thermal zone, 2nd as data source - available data sources are "proc", "core" and "sys" (which is the default when only the zone is provided) and 3rd optional argument as a temperature input file to read
+  * Linux: takes the thermal zone as an argument, i.e. `"thermal_zone0"`, or a table with 1st field as thermal zone, 2nd as data source - available data sources are `"proc"`, `"core"` and `"sys"` (which is the default when only the zone is provided) and 3rd optional argument as a temperature input file to read
   * FreeBSD: takes the full sysctl path to a thermal zone as an argument, i.e.
     `"hw.acpi.thermal.tz0.temperature"`, or a table with multiple paths
 - Returns: